Why Is The Mother Of The Groom Speech Special?

 Read our blog How To Be Funny if you need more advice.

-You’ll amaze yourself with just how much material you find once you get started on your speech but remember, brevity is the soul of wit, so be selective and keep your speech to less than six minutes.
+You’ll amaze yourself with just how much material you find once you get started on your speech but remember, brevity is the soul of wit, so be selective and make sure your speech is somewhere between 750 and 1,300 words (Max!).

-No matter how good your speech is, it won’t sound great if you rush through it.
-So take your time, look at the audience and don’t mumble into the mic.
-If you’re not a confident speaker, read our How To Deliver Like A Pro for lots of easy, take-home tips.
-As ex-BBC producers and directors, we know the tricks of the presenting trade.
+No matter how good your speech is, it won’t sound good if you rush through it.
+So take your time, look at the audience, and don’t mumble into the mic.
+If you’re not a confident speaker, read our How To Deliver Like A Pro for lots of easy, confidence-boosting tips.
+As ex-BBC directors, we know the tricks of the presenting trade.

 And that’s it!
-Check out the Speechy blog for lots more information and tips, but most importantly – enjoy delivering the speech.
+Check out the Speechy blog for lots more information and tips, but most importantly – relish this opportunity.

-Ultimately, whatever you end up saying, your son will be proud of you and everyone there will be wanting you to smash it!
+Ultimately, whatever you end up saying, your son will be proud of you, and everyone there will be rooting for you!